 Fredy Gareis was born in Alma-Ata, Kasakhstan.
 After his resettlement, he grows up in Rüsselsheim.
-To escape the fug of the working-class town, he soon begins to travel the world.
-To Sibiria, for instance, where he inquires his family history down to the former penal camp of his grandmother at the Malinovoye Ozero where his grandmother was held.
+To escape the fug of the working-class town, he soon began travelling the world.
+To Sibiria, for instance, where he dug deep into his family history, all the way down to the former penal camp at the Malinovoye Ozero where his grandmother was held.

-Till his university studies, he ekes out a living as a taxi driver, bartender and of jobs too embarassing to mention.
-Finally, he studies American Literature in Hamburg and Berlin and, after that, finishes the journalist school in Munich.
+Until starting university, he made a living as a taxi driver, a bartender and other jobs too embarassing to mention.
+Finally, he studied American Literature in Hamburg and Berlin and, after that, finished journalism school in Munich.

-As of 2007, he works as a freelance journalist and writes reports, for example an undercover story for stern in 2008, in the course of which he went undercover into Scientology for five months.
-He was an Arthur F. Burns scholar in 2009 and received the Journalist Award PuK of the Deutscher Kulturrat in 2012 for the coverage A Picasso in Palestine, published by DIE ZEIT.
-As of 2010, he reports as a freelance correspondent from Israel and the Middle East, among others for Der Tagesspiegel, DIE ZEIT and Deutschlandradio.
+As of 2007, he worked as a freelance journalist and wrote features such as an undercover story for stern in 2008, in the course of which he entered Scientology for five months.
+Gareis was an Arthur F. Burns scholar in 2009 and received the Journalist Award PuK of the Deutscher Kulturrat in 2012 for the feature A Picasso in Palestine, published in DIE ZEIT.
+Since 2010 he has been reporting from Israel and the Middle East as a freelance correspondent, amongst others for Der Tagesspiegel, DIE ZEIT and Deutschlandradio.